He's going to the New Beast, Daily Beast, Tina Brown's website, The Daily Beast.

 And my wife's slowly changing, you know, towards a conservative way.

-She sees me suffering, she understands.
+She understands.

-Wives are always scared to death their husbands are going to embarrass them with their mouths.
+Their husbands are going to embarrass them with their mouths.

-It's just it's it's I mean, that's that's that's Adam and Eve.
+It just, it's, I mean, that's that's that's Adam and Eve.

-Uh she wouldn't be afraid.
+Uh, she wouldn't be afraid.

-Anyway, she she could she could take one of your friends, she wouldn't care what your friend said.
+Anyway, she, she could, she could take one of your friends.

-If you do it.
+If you do it, you're Irish.

-You're right, you're right.
+You're right.

 Don't know where it went.

-Find the dog comes back.
+Finally, the dog comes back.

 My wife says, Oh, are you okay?